YannickSchini/config_perso/README.md

 # TO CHECK

-*  Check that :Rg only looks through all the files' content and not their name
+-

 # DONE

+*  Do so :Rg only looks through all the files' content and not their name
 *  See how to bind the autocomplete on tab
 *  Handle interruptions in the 'of' and 'ff' functions better
 *  Improve vim buffer handling with new keymaps